roomorama/Caldroid/README.md

 Caldroid is fully localized.
 Client can customize start day of the week for different countries.
 By default calendar start on Sunday.

-Caldroid is used in [official Roomorama application](https://play.google.com/store/apps/details?id=com.roomorama)
+Caldroid can be used with Android 2.2 and above.
+Caldroid is extracted from [official Roomorama application](https://play.google.com/store/apps/details?id=com.roomorama)

 If you are using Caldroid in your app and keen to list it here, please open a new issue on Github :)